 The above code gives a graph which shows our regression lines for each degrees compared with each other.

-Though my 3rd degree polynomial is much better fit for my dataset, I know that a quadratic function (degree 2) is the most logical choice because at no point will the salary start coming down as we level up, which is a case with a polynomial of degree 3 or more.
+Though my 3rd-degree polynomial is a much better fit for my dataset, I know that a quadratic function (degree 2) is the most logical choice because at no point will the salary start coming down as we level up, which is a case with a polynomial of degree 3 or more.